DrakeLambert/InterviewProblems/WriteScheduler/README.md

 # Write Scheduler

-Two projects are included in the solution.
+Three projects are included in the solution.

 - ScheduledFileIO
-  - A .Net Standard 2.0 library exposing the `Device` & `WriteScheduler` interfaces.
+  - A .NET Standard 2.0 library exposing the `Device` & `WriteScheduler` interfaces.
   - Includes related implementations
     - `FileDevice : Device`
     - `RoundRobinWriteScheduler : WriteScheduler`
     - `OptimizedWriteScheduler : WriteScheduler`
 - ScheduledFileIODemo
-  - .Net Core console application that demonstrates the functionality of the above library.
+  - .NET Core console application that demonstrates the functionality of the above library.
+- ScheduledFileIOTests
+  - .NET Core Xunit unit tests that test the functionality of the above library.

 ## `FileDevice` Notes